 Arborio rice, porcini mushrooms, button mushrooms, onion, garlic, thyme, parsley, salt, olive oil, butter, mascarpone, Parmesan, white wine, black pepper, truffle oil, vegetable nage (onions, carrot, celery, garlic, lemon juice, pepper, star anise, parsley, thyme, white wine, fennel seeds, salt, olive oil.)

-Sprinkle with extra Parmesan and a good grind of black pepper before serving with the Sicilian sausages, a salad with some bitter leaves in the mix - radicchio, endive, etc - and some finely sliced fennel or radish for crunch.
+Sprinkle with extra Parmesan and a good grind of black pepper before serving on its own or with a salad with some bitter leaves in the mix - radicchio, endive, etc - plus some finely sliced fennel or radish for crunch.